marcellussiegburg/call-alloy/README.md

-The Java interface to get Alloy instances as well as the [Alloy Jar](https://github.com/AlloyTools/org.alloytools.alloy/releases/download/v5.1.0/org.alloytools.alloy.dist.jar) file are baked into this library.
+The Java interface to get Alloy instances as well as the [Alloy Jar](https://github.com/AlloyTools/org.alloytools.alloy/releases/download/v5.1.0/org.alloytools.alloy.dist.jar) file are installed together with this library using usual cabal means (data directory).

-On every call the application checks the [`XdgDirectory`](https://hackage.haskell.org/package/directory/docs/System-Directory.html#t:XdgDirectory) if the libraries exist in a current version.
-If not they are placed there together with a version identifier.

 ## The library in action